 Overdrafts are definitely not your only option when it comes to borrowing:

 - Credit cards.
-If you often end up overspending one month only to make up for it the following one, getting a credit card can be much better than dipping into your overdraft.
+If you often end up overspending one month but always make up for it the following month, getting a credit card can be much better than dipping into your overdraft.
 As long as you clear your balance in full every month, you won’t be charged any interest.

 - Personal loans.
-If you already know you’re going to have to borrow money in the near future, or are looking to fund a medium-to-long-term project, there’s really no point in relying on your overdraft.
-A personal loan will probably be more suitable for your needs.
+If you already know you’re going to have to borrow money in the near future, or are looking to fund a medium-to-long-term project, there’s really no point relying on your overdraft.
+A personal loan will probably be more suitable for your needs – and a lot cheaper.

 Finally, if you find yourself overusing your overdraft, maybe the time has come to do a bit of budgeting and reorganise your finances.
 If it sounds like a daunting task, why not try a budgeting app?